Guest Blog Post: Good Scheduling Makes For A Good Restaurant Business

 From hiring, training, and supervising employees to controlling a budget while maintaining restaurant equipment and supplies, managing a restaurant today is tough.
 Making or breaking it in the industry is separated by an ever-thinning line, and the rise of new technology coupled with a new generation of employees can be a daunting combination.

-Some pointers for making the most of your scheduling:
+Here are some pointers for making the most of your scheduling.

 After all, you’re paying your staff to do a good job.
 If someone isn’t qualified to do a particular job, but you’re still paying them to do it, you’re spending money for them to do sub-par work.
 Placing people where they’ll do the most good is crucial.
 Additionally, if you’ve evaluated staff skills you can easily determine where a little extra training would be beneficial.

-3. Don’t overschedule – Overscheduling is the fastest way to shell out money that doesn’t need to be spent.
-Unfortunately restaurants do not operate in a vacuum, and the ebb and flow of business can differ drastically from hour to hour, day to day, month to month, and year to year.
+Overscheduling is the fastest way to shell out money that doesn’t need to be spent.
+Unfortunately, restaurants do not operate in a vacuum, and the ebb and flow of business can differ drastically from hour to hour, day to day, month to month, and year to year.
 The smartest way to determine what your schedule needs in order to accommodate inconsistent business is to predict your sales volume.

-4. Schedule wisely – Once you’ve evaluated the quality of your staff and mapped out the peaks and valleys of your yearly sales you can craft your schedule with confidence.
-It’s a good idea to schedule your top performing employees during your busiest times.
+Once you’ve evaluated the quality of your staff and mapped out the peaks and valleys of your yearly sales you can craft your schedule with confidence.
+It’s a good idea to schedule your top-performing employees during your busiest times.
 Use your star performers to help run the show.
 When things get busy this effectively reduces the need to have more people on the schedule.

 The flip-side of this scheduling coin is that more inexperienced employees don’t have the chance to evolve into top performers if someone is always holding their hand.
 To help these employees develop skills and train for those “where did all these people come from” times it’s smart to schedule them on slower, more moderate days.
 This is a great way to get to know your new employees better and give them a chance to hone their skills.